RickyDaxx/CCL1/README.md

 - Story & Concept: Samuel Wartha
 - Graphics & Design: Samuel Wartha & AI
 - Music & Sound Effects: Samuel Wartha (Western Room) & Suno AI
+## To start the game go to VS-Code then right click on start.html and then open with live server.